catjobe/mcb185_homework/participation.md

 - Week 4
 	+ Attended class Tuesday
 	+ Assessed in class
+	+ Other: Post-assessment review of problems with Rokhshid R in class
+	+ Attended class Thursday
+	+ Asked a question in class
+	+ Total 5 Points
 - Week 5
 - Week 6
 - Week 7